collective/collective.developermanual/source/glossary.rst

         programs.

     TTW
-        This is a general term meaning an action should be performed "Through The Web," as opposed to, say, being done programmatically from a python script.
+        This is a general term meaning an action can be performed "Through The Web," as opposed to, say, being done programmatically.

     TTP
         Actions done TTP are performed "Through the Plone" interface.
 It is